 The beaches along Pleasant Beach are composed of mixed sand and gravel and exhibit seasonal variability ranging from +/- 0.
 25 ft to +/- 0.5 ft (Golder 2013).
-Figure 6 (see also Appendix A, Figures A-17 through A-35) shows time series of beach elevation from 2014 to 2020 (relative to the first survey in 2005) at all observation sites along Pleasant Beach and highlights the small variability at these sites over several years.
-The largest changes have occurred at PB_06, which decreased 0.25 ft and is at its lowest point since 2005.
-At PB_10 the beach elevation increased 0.5 ft from 2019 to 2020 and is at its highest point since 2005.
+Figure 6 (see also Appendix A, Figures A-17 through A-35) shows time series of beach elevation from 2014 to 2021 (relative to the first survey in 2005) at all observation sites along Pleasant Beach and highlights the small variability at these sites over several years.
+The largest changes have occurred at PB_06, which increased 0.75 ft after reaching its lowest point since 2005 in 2020.
+At PB_09 the beach elevation increased 0.5 ft from 2020 to 2021, while at PB_10 the beach elevation decreased 0.5 ft from 2020 to 2021.
+Overall, 8 of 11 monitoring sites recorded beach elevation increases year-to-year from 2020 to 2021.

 Figure 6.
-Time series of relative beach elevation from 2014 through 2020 at all beach photo survey sites along Pleasant Beach.
+Time series of relative beach elevation from 2014 through 2021 at all beach photo survey sites along Pleasant Beach.
 Blue indicates accretion relative to the 2005 (not shown) starting point and red indicates erosion relative to the 2005 starting point.

-The map of laser scanning survey differences for the one-year interval from October 2019 to November 2020 at Pleasant Beach (Figure 7) shows mostly pockets of erosion (<0.5 ft) on the upper beach.
-The same map for the summer interval (Figure 8) show the beach to be mostly stable where all changes are less than +/- 0.25 ft.
-The laser scanning survey results are consistent with the measurements at the nearby beach photo sites PB_05 to PB_09 which measured similar changes in beach elevation.
+The map of laser scanning survey differences for the one-year interval from October 2020 to October 2021 at Pleasant Beach (Figure 7) shows a few small areas of erosion (<0.5 ft) on the upper beach and mostly accretion (<0.5 ft) across the entire surveyed beach.
+The same map for the summer interval (Figure 8) shows mostly accretion across the beach, with some minor erosion (<0.25 ft) at the south and north ends of the survey area.
+The laser scanning survey results are consistent with the measurements at the nearby beach photo sites which predominantly measured increases in beach elevation.

-The comparison of summer elevation changes over four years (2014, 2017, 2018, and 2019) shows that beach elevation changes in 2020 were consistent in (elevation change) and spatial extent (location) with previous years, including May to October 2014, when Rich Passage Class vessels were not operating.
+The comparison of summer elevation changes over four years (2014, 2018, 2019, and 2020) shows that beach elevation changes in 2021 were consistent in (elevation change) and spatial extent (location) with previous years, including May to October 2014, when Rich Passage Class vessels were not operating.